 Now all images are nominally HD (1080 height).
 Two stereo image viewers are supported, an Adobe Flash player and a photo viewer written in HTML-5.
 They both do anaglyph, side-by-side and a few other formats.
-This year (2015) I have a gallery of fish eye stereo images for viewing in an Oculus Rift (VR) viewing at some point.
+This year (2015) I have a gallery of fish eye stereo images for viewing in an Oculus Rift (VR helmet) or similar device.

 The stereo images viewers are by Muttyan, the author of StereoPhoto Maker, a free stereo image editing tool.
 If you have a 3D TV or a 3D projector then you can use the half-width side-by-side option, in full screen mode.
 That should work with you TV or projector.
 Adobe Flash is no longer supported by most browsers, but I'm still making it available for the few that can use it.

 The galleries on the old pages had a title or brief comment for each photo.
 I didn't carry that forward to the new galleries because there are over 1,000 photos spanning 22 years!